sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

 The Overview View Controller is almost implemented.
 The last thing missing is the navigation to the Customer Detail View Controller.

-In theory you might want the user to see a list of all customers and products, but for this tutorial series we won't implement that.
+In theory you might want the user to see a list of all customers and products, but for this tutorial series you won't implement that.
 This series is focusing on the machine learning capabilities, so that's why you only will implement the Customer Detail Screen.
 For that, you will implement the defined delegate method in this step.

 In the iOS world, there are so-called **segues**, which can be used to perform navigation from one View Controller to another.
 Segues also allows you to access the so-called destination View Controller, this enables you to hand over data and do other setups for that View Controller.
 Let's define the segues to give you a better understanding.
 You will create a segue that goes from the Table View Cell that contains the customer data to the actual Customer Detail View Controller.